SilenceVosh/silencevosh.github.io/_posts/2020-08-20-What-a-movie-trailer-promises:-Gods-of-Egypt.md

 Other emotions in this movie:
 - wonder, in awe over watching the God battle.
 - humor, likely a lot of status changes, humans acting like gods, gods acting like humans.
 This kind of humor is very common in superhero movies.
 (Often done at the expense of real emotion.
-Instead of allowing sadness arise, the writer throws in a cheap joke.)
+Instead of allowing sadness arises, the writer throws in a cheap joke.)

 <p style="text-align: center;"> * * * </p>

-My goal here is to better understand movies before watching, by focusing on what emotions will be evoked rather than the movieshelf genres.
-'Captain America: The First Avenger' is a very different movie from 'Captain America: Winter Solider'.
+My goal here is to better understand movies before watching, by focusing on what emotions will be evoked rather than the movie shelf genres.
+'Captain America: The First Avenger' is a very different movie from 'Captain America: Winter Soldier'.
 The first we are going on an adventure, watching this feeble boy become a superhero, the other we are watching a superhero, run for his life verse an evil government while trying to solve a mystery.
-Same movieshelf genres, completely different emotions evoked.
+Same movie shelf genres, completely different emotions evoked.

 Original idea: https://writingexcuses.com/category/season/season-11/ Element Genres.